bartificer/programming-by-stealth/docs/pbs28.md

 ## A Challenge

-Using either your own solution to the previous challenge, or my sample solution above as your starting point, and make the following changes.
+Using either your own solution to the previous challenge, or my sample solution above as your starting point, make the following changes.

-First, add private helper functions to do the following, and re-factor your code to make use of them:
+First, add private helper functions to do the following, and refactor your code to make use of them:

 *   A function to validate integers – it should accept optional upper and lower bounds on the values (you can use the sample function above)
 *   A function that takes a number and converts it into a string of a given length – if the length is greater than the number of digits, zeros should be added to the front of the string until it is long enough.
 Update the various functions for rendering dates and times as strings to make use of this function